Green Paint Strippers

-Traditional and commercially available paint strippers are comprised of toxic solvents that require ventilation during use and careful disposal after use.
+Traditional commercially available paint strippers comprise toxic solvents that require ventilation during use and careful disposal after the job is done.
 The most common human health problems caused by the chemicals used in paint strippers, such as dichloromethane, are cancer and liver damage.
-Not only can the use of the products be harmful for the user, harmful chemicals are also released into the environment.
+Not only can the products be harmful for the user, hazardous chemicals are also released into the environment.

 According to the Environmental Protection Agency (EPA), "dichloromethane, also known as DCM and methylene chloride, is a volatile organic and colorless liquid chemical with a sweet, pleasant odor like chloroform...
 Exposure to methylene chloride can occur in the workplace or in the environment following releases to air, water, land or groundwater.
 Exposure can also occur when people use certain aerosol paint sprays and paint strippers.
 Methylene chloride enters the body when breathed in with contaminated air or when consumed with contaminated food or water.
 It can also be absorbed through skin contact."

 While most of the DCM found in drinking water results from unlawful discharges from drug and chemical companies, improper cleanup and disposal of paint strippers can also cause environmental and health problems.
-Choose eco-friendly, green solutions when stripping paint and varnish from your project.
-Below are a few links to products with low-VOC components.
+That's why it's important to choose eco-friendly, green solutions when stripping paint and varnish.
+(Of course, it's equally important to select eco-friendly house paint to re-finish the project.)
+Below are several products with low-VOC components.

 Soy-It Graffiti Remover for Painted Surfaces (22 oz.) retails for $13.50.
 This product is soy-based, low-VOC, non-flammable and replaces many common high-VOC strippers.
 The manufacturer claims that its products contain natural, biodegradable ingredients that quickly and easily remove paint, ink, crayon, magic marker and adhesive residue from painted surfaces.
 Additionally, "the unique, natural polymer allows the product to cling to vertical surfaces for extended periods of time for the removal of tough, sun-baked graffiti, yet is easily rinsed away.
 Use on painted surfaces, ceramic tile, porcelain, glass, marble, Formica, enamel and metal surfaces."

-After Strip - Paint Remover Wash sells for $5.59.
-After Strip removes the residue that remains after paint or varnish have been removed.
+Ready-Strip (After-Strip) Paint Remover Wash sells for around $7.
+After-Strip removes the residue that remains after paint or varnish have been removed.
 After-Strip also removes stain from wood finishes.
 This ecologically safe product contains no methylene chloride or other VOCs.